 The Bodhisatta was once a king.
 His son, who served as viceroy, caught leprosy.
-Because of his suffering, he decided to go live out his final days alone as an ascetic in the Himalayas.
-But his beautiful and gifted wife, the chief princess, was so loyal she insisted on going with him.
-They lived in a leaf hut in the forest and she was fully dedicated to her husband’s care; cleaning his sores, gathering food, bathing him, and everything else.
+Because of his suffering, he decided to go live alone as an ascetic in the Himalayas.
+His beautiful and gifted wife, the chief princess, was so loyal she insisted on going with him.
+They lived in a leaf hut in the forest, and she was fully dedicated to her husband’s care; cleaning his sores, gathering food, bathing him, and everything else.

-The prince was angry at his wife’s late return.
+The prince was angry about his wife’s late arrival.
 She apologized and explained what had happened, but he doubted her story: “Women rarely tell the truth and there are many foresters, ascetics, and magicians living around here, so who knows what you were up to.”
-To prove her virtue, the princess decided to speak an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) that would heal his leprosy.
-She declared her love and fidelity and poured water over her husband; it washed his sores away like acid rinsing away the tarnish on copper.
+To prove her virtue, the princess spoke an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) that would heal his leprosy.
+She declared her love and fidelity and poured water over her husband; it washed his sores away like acid rinsing the tarnish off copper.

-They returned home and the Bodhisatta was so happy, he gave his son the throne and ordered the princess be his chief queen.
+Now healed, the prince was able to return home.
+The Bodhisatta was so happy to have his son back that he gave him the throne and ordered that the princess should be the chief queen.
 The Bodhisatta then took up an ascetic’s life in the royal park.
-Completely ungrateful for everything she had done for him, the new king ignored his wife and spent all his time with other women.
-She grew thin and pale out of jealousy and eventually went to see the Bodhisatta, hoping he could help with her grief.
-The Bodhisatta summoned his son and rebuked his terrible behavior and told him to treat her the way she deserved.
+The new king was completely ungrateful for everything the queen had done for him over the years and he ignored her, spending all his time with other women.
+The queen grew thin and pale out of jealousy and eventually went to see the Bodhisatta, hoping he could help with her grief.
+The Bodhisatta summoned his son and rebuked his terrible behavior, telling him to treat his wife the way she deserved.
 Shamed, he apologized and promised to do whatever she wanted.
-From then on they lived a happy life together giving charity and doing good works.
+From then on, they lived a happy life together, giving charity and doing good works.

 In the Lifetime of the Buddha

 Mallika continued on to the flower garden, and soon after, the king heard her singing.
 Struck by her beauty, he asked if she was married.
-Finding that she wasn’t, he took her back to his palace and married her.
+Finding that she wasn’t, he took her back to his palace and made her his queen.
 They were a happy, loving couple, and everyone in the city knew she was a devoted wife.

-When the Buddha heard some of his disciples discussing her devotion, he told them this story so they knew she had been a devoted wife in the past too.
+When the Buddha heard some of his disciples discussing her devotion, he told them this story so they knew that she had also been a devoted wife in the past.